wl17443/ring-attractor/_research/meeting_notes.md

 ### Meeting 1

 - [x] von mises fit on first x seconds and last x seconds
-- [x] take the k-l divergence (super fucking careful) between the 2 and this will be new error metric
+- [x] take the k-l divergence (super careful) between the 2 and this will be new error metric
 - [x] for every fp-N plot error x noise with mean plotted enveloped in std